kh-eng-rmit/A2-Group-39-Git/README.md

+# A2-Group-39
-# A2-Group-39-Git
+# Hello World
+## Welcome to our teams GitHub Page!

-Team name: *Internet Explorers 404*
+# Team name: *Internet Explorers 404*

+## This is a Group Project, brought to you by our team members.

-# Personal Information:
+## Our Personal Information:

 ## Amy Lovett